AkshaySyal/PRD-MCP/README.md

        	2. Technical
        	3. Data
 12. [OPTIONAL INPUT] Ask the user to review the proposed plans and ask whether to include, exclude, or refine.

+need to use skill-creator skill
+I need to find and configure skills for the things I don't know how to do.
+Over time, I need to iterate on them and define how to do them properly.
+- UX Design is something that could be done for web and app by the LLM.
+But for certain applications like voice agents, I need to do it
+- A/B testing skill
+- Software System Design skill
+- Risk Analysis

+I think I wanna write test cases to ensure the app works and demo does not break.
+When I think about test cases, I can think of positive and negative Acceptance Test Cases.
+But I think the coding agent should think of test cases at all levels as it generates code.

+The Skills course reveals that multiple sub-agents are created for specific tasks.
+And their specific instructions are written inside skills folder.
+This prevents overloading the context window of the main coding agent, it focuses on development, while the sub-agents perform their specific tasks according to their specific best practices.
+Sub-agents used: code-reviewer and test-generator

+When building a demo the first 6 steps of SDLC must be followed:
+1. Planning [Agentic + User] (Current)
+2. Requirements Analysis [Agentic + User] (Current)
+3. System Design [Agentic + User] (I have limited knowledge)
+4. Implementation (Coding) [Purely Agentic] (Need best practices) [Need to learn how to configure]
+5. Testing [Agentic + User] (Need best practices) [Need to learn how to configure]
+6. Deployment [Purely Agentic] (Need best practices) [Need to learn how to configure]
+7. Maintenance (Part of the pitch) (A/B testing) (I have limited knowledge)

+Maybe I can get 4,5,6 generated or web fetched.
+And that could be used to setup the coding environment.
+For now, need to rely on replit

+I think I can use Replit entirely to build this end-to-end.
+Need to re-arrange the prompt at 11 and add test case point also.
+Also, populate databases with fake data.
+I don't want the dashboards to look empty.